Conquering Low Self-esteem Through Psychotherapy

 This technique identifies life traps and in a therapeutic environment, the therapist speaks up to the perpetrators to give you a voice that you could not defend yourself previously.
 This is done in the counselling and psychotherapy session with the help of visualization technique.

-d.
 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR helps process the past hurts and desensitize the unpleasant emotions.
 When the past hurts have been processed and found closure, that is when it is easier for positive messages to find inroads into your brain.

 Free yourself from the shackles of limiting fear and give yourself permission to embrace your own excellence and live up to your highest potential.
 You have what it takes to overcome your fear and live your lives expressing your true selves.
+Make an appointment with Emotional Wellness Counselling Singapore or WhatsApp us at +65 9832 4947 for a quicker response.

 “The culture we have does not make people feel good about themselves.
 And you have to be strong enough to say if the culture doesn’t work, don’t buy it.”